 - Create a newsletter.
 Use it to inform readers of any interesting things happening with the company and to share promotional updates.

-- Write a guest post on a relevant website (like this one by our Spanish content writer María Eugenia Coppola)
+- Write a guest post on a relevant website

 - Keep business cards with you at all times.
 You never know who you'll meet or the random connections there are to be made in daily life.
 Never be caught without something that can easily be share with others about your business.